IndrajeetPatil/Advanced-R-exercises/_book/Function-operators.md

 **A2.** Since `download.file()` is meant to download files from the Internet, memoising it is not recommended for the following reasons:

 - Memoization is helpful when giving the same input the function returns the same output.
-This is not necessary the case for webpages since they constantly change.
-This means that you may continue to "download" an outdated version of the webpage.
+This is not necessarily the case for webpages since they constantly change, and you may continue to "download" an outdated version of the webpage.

 - Memoization works by caching results, which can take up a significant amount of memory.